 Thank you for your input.

 We have concluded our engagement for the Brentwood Co-op redevelopment application.
-A final engagement summary will be available in the coming weeks.
+Please click through the tabs below to review engagement results.

 Feedback received in all three phases of engagement has been used to inform both detailed reviews of the submission.
 The City is currently working with the applicant to negotiate changes to the proposal based on The City's review and feedback from the public.